Small Bathroom Lighting Tips: Make Any Space Shine with the Right Lighting

 What are the Challenges of Bathroom and Vanity Lighting?

 Bathroom and vanity lighting contain their own set of unique challenges.
-You want to create the right level of light for the space so that it can be functional, but you also want a calming ambiance so that it’s not a stark or startling space to be in.
+You want to create the right level of light for the space to be functional, but you also want a calming ambiance so that it’s not a stark or startling space.
 This is often why people struggle to find the perfect balance.

-In a small space, that can become even more of a challenge as you try to find small fixtures that fit into the room without taking over but still providing the light that you need.
-Most bathroom fixtures are designed for one of the three purposes discussed below (task, accent, and décor), but it can be hard to pick out what’s what.
+In a small space, that can become even more of a challenge as you try to find small fixtures that fit into the room without taking over but still providing the light you need.
+Most bathroom fixtures are designed for one of the three purposes discussed below (task, accent, and décor), but picking out what’s what can be hard.

-The other big challenge is that many of these fixtures depend on the other fixtures and furnishings that you install.
-If you opt for track lighting, for example, you may have to choose a different exhaust or vent fan option.
-Some people even like the idea of a ceiling fan in the bathroom, which can be great, but you’ll have to decide whether the lighting fits the room or not.
+The other big challenge is that many of these fixtures depend on the other fixtures and furnishings you install.
+For example, if you opt for track lighting, you may have to choose a different exhaust or vent fan option.
+Some people even like the idea of a ceiling fan in the bathroom, which can be great, but you’ll have to decide whether the lighting fits the room.

 Related: How to Make a Bathroom Look and Feel Luxurious